 Summary

-The main problem though is that the path of the Visual Studio is hard-coded which means that if you are not using the default installation locations the setup will fail.
+The main problem you might encounter is that the path of the Visual Studio is hard-coded in some scripts (for example build_sgg_x64.bat) which means that if you are not using the default installation locations for visual studio the setup may fail.
 The error messages are not very helpful (they only report that the visual studio is not installed) so a newbie can easily be confused.

 Lets get started.